gordielachance/wp-soundsystem/readme.txt

 echo $tracklist->get_tracklist_table();
 ?>`

-= Standalone tracks vs Subtracks vs Live Playlist tracks ? =
+= Where are stored live playlist tracks ? =

-Playlist and Albums tracks are saved as Track posts.
-The playlist / album will have a post meta *wpsstm_subtrack_ids* that contains an array of ordered track IDs.
-It is what we call "subtracks" in the plugin's code.

-Unlike playlists and albums, the Live Playlists tracks are not stored as Track posts but as a [transient](https://codex.wordpress.org/Transients_API), to avoid creating too much posts over and over.
+The Live Playlists tracks are not stored as Track posts but as a [transient](https://codex.wordpress.org/Transients_API), to avoid creating too much posts over and over.
 The name of that transient starts with *wpsstm_ltracks_*.
+If a user has an interaction with a track (added to a playlist or to favorites), the track will be created as Track post.

 == Screenshots ==